 Prior to the first mediation session, Fulcrum conducted confidential telephone interviews with each participant to clarify their thoughts, attitudes, and positions.
 Each participant was open and appeared to give an honest appraisal of what they thought might be the outcome of the process.
-In a broad sense the phone calls revealed three major thoughts which would permeate the entire discussion; a) this dispute had been ongoing for too long as the participants were into their seventh year of discussion, b) the science involved in the recommended change was to be heard and argued within a different committee, and c) rules of the Department are difficult to change as the Department's main goal and the committee's main goal is to protect the State's natural resources.
+In a broad sense the phone calls revealed three major thoughts which would permeate the entire discussion; a) this dispute had been ongoing for too long as the participants were into their seventh year of discussion, b) the science involved in the recommended change was to be heard and debated within a different committee (CMER), and c) individual rules of the Department are difficult to change as the Department and the Committee work to protect the state's natural resources while keeping the timber industry viable.